 Alternatively, you can consider taking the Singapore CA Qualification to avail yourself for the recognition under the reciprocity agreement route.
 We believe that with the agreements with CA ANZ, CAI, ICAEW and ICAS, and potentially with other professional bodies in the future, more will be encouraged to pursue the Singapore CA Qualification to gain greater career mobility and have access to an extended professional network.

 There is no minimum number of years of membership required.
-You are eligible to apply for CA (Singapore) membership under the Reciprocity Agreement route if you have obtained the CA ANZ, CAI, ICAEW or ICAS membership through the normal education and training route or through approved credit or scheme arrangements.
+You are eligible to apply for CA (Singapore) membership under the Reciprocity Agreement route if you have obtained the CA ANZ, CAI, ICAEW or ICAS membership through the normal education and training route.

 ICAEW members who have qualified for ICAEW membership through another reciprocal membership agreement/pathway scheme may be considered on a case-by-case basis.
 Please contact the Members Services Centre at email@example.com or 6597 5533 to check your eligibility.